-Researchers have primarily studied the efficacy of the GLP-1 medications for bone density among individuals with T2DM.
+For bone density, researchers have primarily studied the efficacy of the GLP-1 medications on bone density among individuals with T2DM.
 The researchers found no significant association between semaglutide and loss of bone density in this population (Daniilopoulou et al., 2022; Ozeki et al., 2022).

-Perhaps the basis of the growing concern is the widespread use of semaglutide by individuals of all health and body fat levels seeking cosmetic weight loss.
+Perhaps the basis of the growing concern is the widespread use of semaglutide by individuals of all health levels and adiposity levels seeking cosmetic weight loss.
 Individuals with BMIs outside of well-studied groups and with different health statuses (e.g., no metabolic disorders) may respond differently than participants from the controlled studies that underwent a supervised and structured intervention program (medication and lifestyle changes).
 These individuals may experience side effects without any real benefit, or they may experience rapid weight loss but may be unable to maintain the long-term benefits due to the absence of a supervised and structured lifestyle program (Wilding et al., 2022).
-Here are some potential examples fitness and wellness professionals should consider.

-- → Example 1: Some individuals who are obese or overweight may take the medication for weight loss without the addition of a healthy lifestyle intervention.
-They may be at risk of regaining weight due to the lack of healthy lifestyle coaching. - → Example 2: Individuals may take semaglutide to lose weight for non-health-related reasons, such as cosmetic appearance.
-The rapid weight loss could put them at risk of losing lean muscle and possibly bone density if not properly supervised by a healthcare provider. - Example 3: Semaglutide has the potential to be used by physique athletes seeking changes in body composition in preparation for competition.
+For example, some individuals who are obese or overweight may take the medication for weight loss without the addition of a healthy lifestyle intervention.
+They may be at risk of regaining weight due to the lack of personalized lifestyle coaching (Wilding et al., 2022).

+Another example may be individuals who want to lose weight for non-health-related reasons, such as cosmetic appearance.
+The rapid weight loss could put them at risk of losing lean muscle and possibly bone density if not properly supervised by a healthcare provider.
+Also, semaglutide has the potential to be used by physique athletes seeking changes in body composition in preparation for competition.
 The fitness professional and wellness coach should consider these potential client examples and the benefits and challenges of coaching and recommending healthy lifestyle strategies.